Vitekarmayur/taskwise/README.md

 # taskwise

-@ This is a basic to do list app to manage tasks with any simple interface
+@ This is a basic to do list app to manage tasks with an simple interface.